deavmi/dlog/README.md

 ### Quick start

-If you want to immediately begin logging text usin the defaults and don't care about implementing your own transformations then you can simply use the defaulkt logger as follows:
+If you want to immediately begin logging text usin the defaults and don't care about implementing your own transformations then you can simply use the default logger as follows:

 ```d
 import dlog;